Analog event horizons from magnetoelectric materials: Analog models

 \section{Analog models}

-Let us now examine the possible analog models based on a linear magnetoelectric medium.
-Hereafter we assume the background spacetime as described by the Minkowski metric, which, in Cartesian coordinates read $\eta_{\mu\nu} = {\rm diag}(1, -1, -1, -1)$.
-The electric and magnetic four-vectors are defined, respectively, by $E^\mu = (0, \vec E)$ and $B^\mu = (0, \vec B)$.
-We introduce the 4-vector $V^\mu$ representing the velocity field of an observer relative to the optical material through which light is propagating.
-In the case of our interest the observer will always be at the rest frame of the optical material, i.e., $V^\mu = \delta^\mu_0$.
+In what follows, the effective metric perceived by the light rays propagating in an antisymmetric magnetoelectric medium is obtained.
+For notational simplicity, we adopt units where $c=1$.
+Furthermore, we assume the background spacetime as described by the Minkowski metric, which, in Cartesian coordinates, reads $\eta_{\mu\nu} = {\rm diag}(1, -1, -1, -1)$.
+Referring back to the definitions above Eq.~\eqref{zij}, we define the wave 4-vector $k_{\mu} \doteq (\omega, -\vec q\,)$, such that $k^2 = \omega^2-q^2$, with $q = \|\vec q\,\|$.
+We introduce the 4-vector $V^\mu$ representing the velocity field of a family of observers at rest relative to the optical material through which light is propagating.
+In the case of our interest, the observers will always be at rest in the laboratory frame, i.e., $V^\mu = \delta^\mu_0$.
 In terms of such velocity field, $\omega = k_\mu V^\mu$.
-Furthermore, as $k^2 = k_\mu k_\nu \eta^{\mu\nu} = \omega^2 - q^2$, it follows that $q^2 = -k_\mu k_\nu h^{\mu\nu}$, where the projector in the three-dimensional space section was defined as
+Furthermore, as $k^2 = k_\mu k_\nu \eta^{\mu\nu}$, it follows that $q^2 = -k_\mu k_\nu h^{\mu\nu}$, where the projector in the three-dimensional space section is defined as

 such that $h_{\mu\nu}V^\nu=0$ and $h_{\mu\alpha}h^{\alpha}{}_{\nu} = h_{\mu\nu}$.
 We thus conveniently define the four-vector